-Expats can rest assured when it comes to keeping in touch in Japan.
-The island nation is known for its advanced technology.
-Thus finding ways to communicate with loved ones back home is easy and affordable.
+With high-tech infrastructure across the country, expats should have no trouble keeping in touch in Japan.
+The island nation is known for its advanced technology, so finding ways to communicate with loved ones back home is easy and affordable.

 Internet in Japan

-Hundreds of internet service providers exist across Japan, all offering different services and high-speed internet.
-Prices vary by type of service, term of contract and current promotions, with some of the most popular internet service providers including Asahi Net, Softbank and NTT Docomo.
+A number of different internet service providers exist across Japan, all offering different services and high-speed internet.
+Prices vary by type of service, term of contract and current promotions.
+Some providers have better English-language support than others, with Sakura Fiber Internet being a frequently recommended option for expats.
+Major providers include NTT Docomo and Asahi Net/

 Mobile phones in Japan